 What are Nvidia drivers?
 These are drivers intended for PC video cards with Nvidia GPU (graphics processor unit).
 However, not for Nvidia cards exclusively, because many manufacturers make video cards with Nvidia GPU.
 So, the “Nvidia video card” expression could refer to all such cards.

 The Nvidia container consists of such items as graphics driver, GeForce Experience, PhysX System Software.
 GeForce Experience, by the way, as paraphrased from the official vendor website, is the companion app to GeForce GTX graphics card.
 Its task is to update drivers and optimize gaming settings.
 There might be certain situations when a user needs to uninstall Nvidia drivers.
+They can be solved with our advices our with using software from our best uninstallers list.

 Important!
 Don’t remove the driver from the system if you are not sure about the consequences.